 - ➤ 4-H MEMBER ONLINE ENROLLMENT AND \$15.00 State Program Fee IS DUE BETWEEN 10/1/21 AND 1/15/22.
 Online assistance at the Extension Office or Horse & Pony Roundup Meeting is available.
-The \$15 enrollment fee can be submitted by credit card online or by check payable to Purdue CES at the Extension Office. - > TO COMPLETE THE HORSE AND PONY PROJECT, EACH MEMBER WILL COMPLETE and turn in cost analysis sheet. - > TO PARTICIPATE IN THE FAIR FUN SHOW 4-HERS WILL ATTEND THREE HORSE AND PONY MEETINGS, 1 HORSE AND PONY WORKSHOP, 2 CLEAN-UPS, AND A DEMONSTRATION. - 1.
-All animals must be identified with a picture in 4-H Online by the May 15th deadline in order to be shown at the fair. - 2.
+The \$15 enrollment fee can be submitted by credit card online or by check payable to Purdue CES at the Extension Office. - > Dogs are not permitted at the Equestrian Center during the Fair. - > TO PARTICIPATE IN THE FAIR FUN SHOW 4-HERS WILL ATTEND THREE HORSE AND PONY MEETINGS, 1 HORSE AND PONY WORKSHOP, 2 CLEAN-UPS, AND A DEMONSTRATION. - 1.
+All animals must be identified with a picture in 4-H Online by the May 15th deadline in order to be shown at the fair.
+Animals that are not enrolled completely online by the deadline will be ineligible to show at the county or state fair levels. - 2.
 A 4-H member may enter and show in as many classes as he/she chooses but one of these must be halter to complete.
 Exception: Therapeutic Riding would fulfill completion requirements. - 3.
 A 4-H member may show no more than a total of 3 horses and each horse must be shown at halter to be eligible to show in performance class.
 Therapeutic Riding does not require a Halter Class. - 4.
-All animals must be sound and healthy, vaccinated (Eastern & Western Encephalitis, Rhino, Tetanus, Influenza, West Nile and Rabies are mandatory (Potomac Vaccination recommended) and turn in vaccination certificate papers by May 1.
+All animals must be sound and healthy, vaccinated (Eastern & Western Encephalitis, Rhino, Tetanus, Influenza, West Nile and Rabies are mandatory (Potomac Vaccination recommended) and turn in vaccination certificate papers by the first workshop attended.
 Any questionable animal may be removed by a licensed veterinarian or advisory committee in the absence of a veterinarian.
 Coggins is NOT needed for State Fair or Fulton County.
 All animals, including Mini's animals, brought to fairgrounds must be vaccinated. - 5.
-Stallions are ineligible to show except weanlings.
+Stallions are ineligible to show except weanlings. - 6.
+Age on January 1st shall be considered the birthday of all animals. - 7.
+Animals must be in the 4-H member's possession by May 15.
+All horses are to be body scored by Vet at time of vaccination and meet the same criteria upon arrival at Fair.
+Any questionable horses may be rescored at check-in by leaders.
+All judges have the authority to remove animals scoring poorly. - 8.
+No animal substitutions will be allowed after the May 15th deadline. - 9.
+Animals exhibited must be shown and owned by the 4-H member or shown and owned jointly with member's father, mother, brother, sister, grandparent, aunt, uncle, or legal guardian.
+Animals not owned by those previously 2024 All Projects Summary Guide listed are considered a leased animal and lease forms must be completed and submitted by April 1.
+Showing of leased animals falls under the same rules, and must be approved by the Horse and Pony Advisory Committee and the 4-H Council.